16 Best Places to Visit in Egypt – TravelPeri Skip to Content

-16 Best Places To Visit In Egypt
+16 Best Places to Visit in Egypt

 Now, Egypt may be a cheaper country to visit, which is true, but man is it rich in its history that spans thousands of years.
 Nile River, the longest river in the world that sheltered one of the known ancient civilisations runs through Egypt.
 The country might have left the coast as time went by, but the river still keeps the country moist and acts as a source of electricity.
 Unusual white desert, natural floating pools—there’s just so much to explore in this country!
 We have compiled a list of 16 best places to visit in Egypt for you.
 Read along to find out all about it!